metabase/docs.metabase.github.io/_cloud-docs/limitations.md

 ## No access to application database

-You won't be able to access the application database; if you want insights into how people are using your Metabase, check out the [Auditing feature](/docs/latest/enterprise-guide/audit).
+You won't be able to access the application database; if you want insights into how people are using your Metabase, check out [Usage analytics](/docs/latest/usage-and-performance-tools/usage-analytics).

+## Queries time out after ten minutes

+If a query takes longer than ten minutes to run, it will time out.